timvisee/timvisee.com/content/about.md

 See the [Me on the web](@/about.md#me-on-the-web) section below for a comprehensive overview of my online profiles.

-Here is my usual developer sales pitch, as posted on my [LinkedIn][linkedin]
+Here is my usual developer sales pitch:
-page:

 ## Sales pitch
 - Open-source & free software enthusiast